Start a Clothing Line: Complete Guide 2026

 For clothing, the minimum order quantity is usually between 25 and 50 pieces per style.
 For accessories, the minimum is often between 25 and 100 pieces.
 In some cases, custom orders from 10 to 25 pieces are possible after a production consultation.

 Yes, that is possible.
 Many brands start with a sample process to test fit, quality, and price.
-After that, you decide whether you want to proceed to production in our studio.
+After that, you decide whether you want to proceed to production in our workshop.
+More about the sample process: how a sample process works.

-How long does the process take from idea to first delivery?
+How long does the process from idea to first delivery take?

-If you still need to start with patterns and samples, you should consider a few weeks to a few months, depending on the number of models and the speed of feedback.
+If you still need to start with patterns and samples, expect a few weeks to a few months, depending on the number of models and the speed of feedback.
 The production phase itself usually takes a few weeks after everything is approved.
+More details: how long clothing production takes.

 Which other services from Atelier Jungles can I combine this with?